Translate your own video titles & descriptions

 First, go to your channel's Video Manager:

-- Click your Account icon in the top corner.
+- Click your profile picture in the top corner.

 - Select Creator Studio.

-- Next to the video you want to add a translated title and description to, click Edit > Info and Settings.
+- Next to the video you want to add a translated title and description to, click the drop down beside "Edit" Info and Settings.

-- Under the video, click on the Translations tab.
+- Under the video, click the Translations tab.

 - Click the box under Original language to set the video's language.